seaflux logo

 10 Ways Prompt Engineering Will Transform Functions

-1) Product undefined Engineering
+1) Product & Engineering

 • Spec → Prototype: Convert PRDs into user stories, API scaffolds, and test cases.